 You can expect to hear from SMU regularly as we continue fundraising initiatives and begin new projects.
 Here is a detailed list of communications you can expect from us throughout the year.

 June 1 – May 31: SMU’s fundraising cycle – All alumni are scheduled to receive each of the following solicitations during a fundraising cycle.
-Alumni are removed from solicitations during a fundraising cycle after they have made their gift for that cycle.* A new fundraising cycle begins every June 1.

 General communications alumni can expect to receive from SMU: